AA Alcoholics Anonymous of the Lehigh Valley

 ODM Objective Decision Making

 ODP Office of Developmental Programs - created through reorganization of OMR by DPW.
-This office houses a Bureau of Mental Retardation Services and a Bureau for Autism Services
+This office houses a Bureau of Intellectual Disabilities and a Bureau of Autism Services

 ODR Office for Dispute Resolution - disputes with MR services; evaluation or provision of appropriate waiver services or supports